 The following brief description of the L.B.
-Foster Company Savings Plan for Bargaining Unit Employees (the "Plan") is provided for general information purposes only.
+Foster Company 401(k) and Profit Sharing Plan (the "Plan") is provided for general information purposes.
 Participants should refer to the summary plan description for more complete information.
+The plan document is the governing instrument and should be referred to for a full description of the Plan and its provisions.